San Diego High School: The Grey Castle (1907–1973)

 Balboa Stadium, just east of the high school, was dedicated in 1915.
 The 2,500-seat Russ Auditorium, just south of the school, was dedicated on May 13, 1926.

+In 1919, San Diego High School athletes adopted the nickname "Cavemen" (later known as Cavers).
+The nickname originated in 1919 when a Russ reporter noted that the football players emerging from the tunnel leading to Balboa Stadium resembled cavemen emerging from a cave.

 Modern San Diego High (1973–2004)

 To comply with California legislation in the 1960s that required all school districts to demolish or retrofit any school building built prior to 1933 for earthquake safety reasons, the "Grey Castle" building was torn down.
 The first of four buildings constructed prior to 1933 was torn down along with the Russ Auditorium in 1973; Building 101, the "original Grey Castle", was the last building to be torn down in 1975.
+It is said that when the wrecking ball came to demolish the "Grey Castle" to build a new earthquake-safe school, it took repeated attempts to bring the structure down.
+In the summer of 1973, contractors attempted to bring down the Russ Auditorium using explosives; portions of the building would not come down.
+It took an extra six months to finish the demolition of the auditorium.

-The current school, consisting of four concrete-block buildings with blue trim, was re-dedicated on November 6, 1976.
+The replacement building, consisting of four concrete-block buildings with blue trim, was re-dedicated on November 6, 1976.
 Gargoyles from the façade of Russ Auditorium can be seen in a fountain near the school entrance, and heavy carved doors from the "Gray Castle" were installed on the administration building.

-"Six Campuses" Period (2004–2021)
+"Six campuses" period (2004–2021)

-In June 2004, as part of the national "School-within-a-School" movement and with funding from the Bill and Melinda Gates Foundation, San Diego High School was divided into six thematic schools, collectively called The San Diego High Educational Complex.
+In June 2004, as part of the national "School-within-a-School" movement and with funding from the Bill and Melinda Gates Foundation, San Diego High School was divided into six thematic schools, collectively called the San Diego High Educational Complex.
 Each of the six schools of approximately 500 students had its own administration and staff: The schools were: